 There’s no questioning it, many people are addicted to coffee.
 They must have their fresh brewed cup of coffee in the morning to get a little caffeine into the system.
 The pleasure even begins when preparing the coffee.
-From spooning the coffee from the canister to brewing it the pot.
+From spooning the coffee from the canister to brewing it in the pot.
 Coffee is one of the simple pleasures in life that many will never tire of and will always be dependent on.
 Coffee always goes great with morning conversations and brings pleasure when shared.
 For most, you cannot get enough coffee.
-Some want coffee filled to the brim, to the point that it is running over.
+Some want coffee filled to the brim, to the point that it is to the point of running over.

 Coffee!
 How do you like it?
 Smooth?
 French Roast?
 Bold?
 Intense Bold?
 Some prefer their coffee different from than how others would prefer it.
 Just as people depend on, seek and drink coffee for numbers of reasons, so people seek the Scriptures for various reasons.
 God’s will is for people to be awake and alert, not groggy and tired.
 As many seek coffee to bring about alertness, let me encourage you to seek the Scriptures as a means to pursue and bring about His Will for your life.

-· Somedays you may need Psalms for refreshing.
+·Somedays you may need Psalms for refreshing.

-· Somedays you may need the Gospels for that close walk with the Lord.
+·Somedays you may need the Gospels for that close walk with the Lord.

 PRAYER: Lord, I know that You have something to reveal to me in Your Word.
 My soul craves to be drawn to Your Words.